HyperAgents/hmas/CONTRIBUTING.md

 Rules to open an issue :
    * be sure that the issue has not been opened/closed before ;
-   * do not use an existing issue to talk about another issues that should be open ;
+   * do not use an existing issue to talk about another issues that should be opened ;
    * if the issue has been addressed and is closed, maybe it needs to be re-opened (how to do that ?) ;
    * the issue title should be specific and should address only one single issue?
    * the title structure of issues is ... ?
+   e.g.  Create/Update/Delete/UseAPropertyFrom/ProblemWith ClassName/Property/Definition / General question ? / Bug : ... / ???

 ## Code of conduct

 Please note we have a code of conduct, please follow it in all your interactions with the project.